n8willis/opentype-shaping-documents/README.md

-At present, we are seeking comments and bugfixes on the Indic-script, Arabic-like, Hangul, Hebrew, Thai/Lao, Tibetan, Khmer, Myanmar, default, and <abbr>USE</abbr> documents.
+At present, we are seeking comments and bugfixes on the Indic-script, Arabic-like, Hangul, Hebrew, Thai/Lao, Tibetan, Khmer, Myanmar, default, and <abbr title="Universal Shaping Engine">USE</abbr> documents.
 Interested readers and contributors can begin at the

   - [Indic General](opentype-shaping-indic-general.md)